trenz-gmbh/infisical-extensions/README.md

 7. Give it a name
 8. Copy the Client Secret

+> [!TIP]
+> Also make sure you give this identity access to your project!

 The last thing you need is the project ID.
 You can find this here: